 A full list of my academic publications can be downloaded from here.

-Other books by Martin Johnes
+Books by Martin Johnes

 - (with Iain McLean) Aberfan: Government and Disasters (Welsh Academic Press, 2000).